Axin-1: Function

-This gene encodes a cytoplasmic protein which contains a regulation of G-protein signaling (RGS) domain and a dishevelled and axin (DIX) domain.
+This gene encodes a cytoplasmic protein which contains a regulator of G-protein signaling (RGS) domain and a dishevelled and axin (DIX) domain.
 The encoded protein interacts with adenomatosis polyposis coli, catenin (cadherin-associated protein) beta 1, glycogen synthase kinase 3 beta, protein phosphatase 2, and itself.
 This protein functions as a negative regulator of the wingless-type MMTV integration site family, member 1 (WNT) signaling pathway and can induce apoptosis.
 The crystal structure of a portion of this protein, alone and in a complex with other proteins, has been resolved.
 Mutations in this gene have been associated with hepatocellular carcinoma, hepatoblastomas, ovarian endometrioid adenocarcinomas, and medulloblastomas.
 Two transcript variants encoding distinct isoforms have been identified for this gene.

 The AXIN proteins attract substantial interest in cancer research as AXIN1 and AXIN2 work synergistically to control pro-oncogenic β-catenin signaling.
 Importantly, activity in the β-catenin destruction complex can be increased by tankyrase inhibitors and are a potential therapeutic option to reduce the growth of β-catenin-dependent cancers.
 Mutation in AXIN1 can provoke cancerous disease.
 AXIN1-truncating mutations at least partially affect β-catenin regulation, whereas this is only the case for a subset of missense mutations.
 Consistently, most colorectal and liver cancers carrying missense variants acquire mutations in other β-catenin regulatory genes such as APC and CTNNB1.
 Thus AXIN1 has emerged as an important oncogene in various gastrointestinal and liver cancers.